ETIMC/Report/typst/sections/Sprint 1.typ

-  [8], [Looping],[Small music pieces should be able to be recorded and looped directly on the product.], [9], [Not intimidating],[Users should not feel intimidated by using the product.], [10], [Prior musical knowledge],[The product should be fun for both children who are well-versed in playing music and those with no prior knowledge.], [11], [Engaging],[The product should consistently engage users to continuously use it, promoting interaction.]
+  [8], [Looping],[Small music pieces should be able to be recorded and looped directly on the product.], [9], [Not intimidating],[Users should not feel intimidated by using the product.], [10], [Prior musical knowledge],[The product should be fun for both children who are well-versed in playing music and those with no prior knowledge.], [11], [Engaging],[The product should consistently engage users to continuously use it, promoting interaction and autonomy.]
   ),
   caption: [Usability requirements],
 ) <table:usabilityRequirements>